Accessibility Testing Standards

 Testing Process

-Accessibility testing will include the following processes:
+Accessibility testing includes the following steps:

 - Automated Tests